 A girl is treasured to make kin

-Among the Khalkh people there is custom to bring the favourable horse as a precious gift with the utterance of the benediction.
+Among the Khalkh people, there is custom to bring the favorable horse as a precious gift with the utterance of the benediction.
 This act is called the benediction of the betrothal horse.
-There is a tradition that the betrothal gift does not includea camel and goat.
+There is a tradition that the betrothal gift does not include a camel and goat.

 This is because Mongolians divide domestic animals into the categories of hot-muzzled animals and cold-muzzled ones.
-The hot-muzzled animals include the horse, sheep and cattle.
+The hot-muzzled animals include horses, sheep, and cattle.
 The cold-muzzled animals include camels and goats.
-Betrothal gifts can also include glue to hold pieces togetherand a metal file.
+Betrothal gifts can also include glue to hold pieces together and a metal file.
 This is symbolic of the young couple’s life together and a wish for their marriage to be firm.
 The betrothal gifts are symbols of the marriage firmness and the significance of these lawful acts.

 A specially appointed man with a compatible year with her can take the bride from her home at the moment of dawn.
 At this moment, the bride converses with her friends of the same age.
 They refuse to let her go and stand holding each others’ sashes, but the bride is forced to let go.
-This is just pretence.
-The bride-groom and his attending people together with the bride go around the bride’s ger and reach the bride-groom’s parent’s home at sunrise.
+This is just pretense.
+The bridegroom and his attending people together with the bride go around the bride’s ger and reach the bridegroom’s parent’s home at sunrise.
 This is a very common custom.

-The father of bride invokes benevolence and stays at home, but her mother goes with her and stays with her for three days.
-Only an odd-number of people can take a bride from the bride’s side, and only an even number of people can return her.
-When the bride and her attendants approach the bride-groom’s home, horseman with a plate full of dairy products welcomes her and her attendants.
+The father of the bride invokes benevolence and stays at home, but her mother goes with her and stays with her for three days.
+Only an odd number of people can take a bride from the bride’s side, and only an even number of people can return her.
+When the bride and her attendants approach the bridegroom’s home, a horseman with a plate full of dairy products welcomes her and her attendants.
 There are two parallel fires lit at this time.
 The couple walks between the two fires.
 This is a symbolic consecration or cleansing by fire and is meant to bring happiness.

-At the beginning of the ceremony, two elder daughtersin- law from each side of the young couple conduct the bride and seat her with bended knee on the left side of the white felt of the bride-groom’s father’s hearth.
-At this moment the two hands of the bride are clad in white lining.
-The bride offers odd pieces of silk, grease, and ghee to her father-inlaw’s fire and bows three times to the trivet.
+At the beginning of the ceremony, two elder daughters-in-law from each side of the young couple conduct the bride and seat her with a bended knee on the left side of the white felt of the bridegroom’s father’s hearth.
+At this moment the two hands of the bride are clad in the white lining.
+The bride offers odd pieces of silk, grease, and ghee to her father-in-law’s fire and bows three times to the trivet.
 The trivet is the most important item of the hearth.
 Its three legs are believed to symbolize the father-in-law, the mother-in-law, and the bride.
-It signifies that the father-in-law is on the right side and mother-in-law on the left side and bride is at the front.
+It signifies that the father-in-law is on the right side and mother-in-law is on the left side and the bride is at the front.
 The bride’s prayer to the fire is similar to the odes connected to fire worship.
-This shows a respect of the hearth of the father-in-law and is a request of love.
+This shows respect for the heart of the father-in-law and is a request of love.

 Bride beseeching, betrothal gifting, and house warming all use the same types of benedictions.
-The wedding benediction is poetic and rhythmic, and it speaks about the significance of marriage; it teaches its listeners about good behaviour, ethics, and morality; it extols the bride’s mother; and it speaks about the wedding proceedings to the wedding guests.
+The wedding benediction is poetic and rhythmic, and it speaks about the significance of marriage; it teaches its listeners about good behavior, ethics, and morality; it extols the bride’s mother, and it speaks about the wedding proceedings to the wedding guests.